 Real estate offers returns backed by hard assets that generate cash flow.
 Over time, commercial real estate has generally exhibited relatively good stability, more akin to bonds than to stocks.
-And real estate may produce returns from both tenant occupancy and intrinsic property value.
+Real estate may also produce returns from both tenant occupancy and intrinsic property value.

-This is nothing new for high net worth real estate investors and institutions.
-They've enjoyed real estate's benefits for decades, building diversified property portfolios.
+This is nothing new for high-net-worth real estate investors and institutions.
+They have enjoyed real estate's benefits for decades, building diversified property portfolios.
 This is due to their large pools of capital, expert resources and preferred deal flow.

 Many entrepreneurs had no such advantages.
-And they didn't have the cash, either—preferring to build their businesses with available capital.
+They also did not have the cash, either, and preferred to buildtheir businesses with available capital.

 Crowdfunding real estate investment platforms have changed that.
 Now, real estate investments are available to wealth-minded entrepreneurs.
-And they're available regardless of your time, capital or ability to create deal flow.
+They are also available regardless of your time, capital or ability to create deal flow.

 So, real estate is now accessible to entrepreneurs.
-That's good news.
-But the question remains: why not just invest in the stock market?
+That is good news.
+However, the question remains: why not just invest in the stock market?

 Any well-diversified portfolio includes a mix of stocks and bonds.
-But a portfolio with alternative assets like real estate reaps extra benefits.
+On the other hand, a portfolio with alternative assets like real estate reaps extra benefits.
 It a hard asset with intrinsic value.
 It diversifies your portfolio beyond stocks and bonds with an asset backed by cash flow.
-And it offers a hedge against inflation since properties may appreciate as more money circulates.
+It also offers a hedge against inflation since properties may appreciate as more money circulates.